spatialthoughts/qgis-tutorials/source/docs/3/calculating_intersection_density.rst

 .. note::

-   This is a computationally intensive operation and may take longer depending on your computer processing capacity.
+   This is a computationally intensive operation and may take a long time depending on your computer processing capacity.

 12. The resulting layer ``roads_line_intersections`` now have all intersections correctly identified.
 But it is still not perfect.
 Use the :guilabel:`Select features by Area tool` and select any intersection.
 You will see that at each intersection there are few duplicate points from adjacent segments.
 If we use this layer for further analysis, it will result in an inflated number of intersections.
 Let’s remove duplicates, open the Processing Toolbox and locate the :menuselection:`Vector general --> Delete duplicate geometries` tool.
 Select ``roads_line_intersections`` as the :guilabel:`Input layer` and enter ``road_intersections.gpkg`` as the :guilabel:`Cleaned` output layer.
 Click :guilabel:`Run`.

   .. image:: /static/3/calculating_intersection_density/images/image12.png
      :align: center

-13. Now remove the ``road_line_intersections`` layer.
-The new layer ``road_intersections`` layer has the correct number of road intersections extracted from the source layer.
+13. The new layer ``road_intersections`` layer has the correct number of road intersections extracted from the source layer.
+Right-click the old ``road_line_intersections`` layer and select :guilable:`Remove layer` to remove it.

   .. image:: /static/3/calculating_intersection_density/images/image13.png
      :align: center

 14. We will now compute the density of points by overlaying a regular grid and counting points in each grid polygon.
 We must reproject the data to a projected CRS so we can use linear units of measurements.
 We can use an appropriate CRS based on the UTM zone where the city is located.
+You can see `UTM Grid Zones of the World <http://www.dmap.co.uk/utmworld.htm>`_ map to locate the UTM zone for your city.
+Chennai falls in the UTM Zone **44N**.
 Open the Processing Toolbox and locate the :menuselection:`Vector general --> Reproject` layer.
 Double click to open it.

   .. image:: /static/3/calculating_intersection_density/images/image14.png
      :align: center

 15. Select ``road_intersections`` as the :guilabel:`Input layer`.
 Search by clicking the :guilabel:`globe` icon next to :guilabel:`Target CRS` and select ``EPSG:32664 - WGS 84 / UTM zone 44N``.
+This is a CRS based on the WGS84 datum for the *UTM Zone 44N*.
 Enter the :guilabel:`Reprojected` output layer as ``road_intersections_reprojected.gpkg``.
 Click :guilabel:`Run`.

   .. image:: /static/3/calculating_intersection_density/images/image15.png
      :align: center